nasa/ow_autonomy/ow_plexil/src/plans/README.md

 PLEXIL plans
 ============

-This directory contains PLEXIL plans that implement onboard autonomy for Ocean World landers, as supported by the OceanWATERS software testbed.
-All PLEXIL plans for the OWLAT testbed are kept in the `owlat` subdirectory.
+This directory contains PLEXIL plans that implement onboard autonomy for Ocean World landers, as supported by the OceanWATERS and OWLAT testbeds.
+This directory directly contains plans specific to OceanWATERS.
+Plans shared by OceanWATERS and OWLAT are found in the `common` subdirectory. and those specific to OWLAT are found in `owlat`.

 See ow_plexil/README.md for instructions for selecting and executing plans.

 Not all of these plans may be executed directly, because of some of them are library plans.
 Only _top level_ plans may be run directly.
-A top level plan is one having no parameters, i.e. no `In` or `InOut` variable declarations near the top.
+A top level plan is one having no parameters, i.e. no `In` or `InOut` variable declarations.

 Descriptions of some key plans, and other files of interest, are as follows.
-See the comments inside all the plans for more information.
+See comments inside the plans for more information.

 * ReferenceMission1, ReferenceMission2 : both plans model a portion of
   Sol 0 of the Europa Lander reference mission defined by JPL.
 The